JalalMalkawi/Visulog/README.md

 ```
 ./gradlew run --args='<your URL>'
 ```
-you will have your analyzes on the desired project.
+you will have your analyses on the desired project.

 ####Errors
 To properly run this tool, you should have :
 - set a default browser
 - have an internet connexion
 - as wrote above, running this tool on a public github/gitlab project